Swing for the fences! Shoot for the Moon! You got this!

 After reading The State of the B2B Customer Experience, a comparative analysis of leaders vs. laggards in CX, it dawned on me: “Leaders,” in the context of the report, are leaders because they say they are.
 They boldly proclaim their own success.

 At Heart of the Customer, we are in the process of interviewing about 100 CX pros across all business sectors to identify current trends within the discipline and more clearly quantify what constitutes CX success.
-One of the most important elements cited as essential, expressly or implicitly, to growing a mature and impactful program is confidence.
+One of the most important elements cited, expressly or implicitly, as essential to growing a mature and impactful program is confidence.

 The peril of restraint